JYCabello/jycabello-jekyll/_posts/2020-11-04-flat-map-tuple.markdown

         .fold(::print, ::identity)
 ```

-_Yikes!_ The Kotlin alternative is definitely cleaner but it's still a proper christmast tree of nested, hard to follow and harder to debug code.
+_Yikes!_ The Kotlin alternative is definitely cleaner but it's still a proper christmas tree of nested, hard to follow and harder to debug code.
 Arrow offers us a clean alternative to this, using an `fx` block:

 ```kotlin
 fun printFx(): Unit =